kien/ctrlp.vim/readme.md

     let g:ctrlp_map = '<c-p>'
     ```

-* When invoked, unless a path is specified, CtrlP will automatically set its
+* When invoked, unless a starting directory is specified, CtrlP will
-local working directory according to this variable:
+automatically set its local working directory according to this variable:

     ```vim
     let g:ctrlp_working_path_mode = 2